 Aoraki/Mt Cook National Park visitor centre

 In the heart of the village lies the visitor centre, which is operated by the Department of Conservation.
-Open daily with free entry, you can easily spend 20-30 minutes taking in the information exhibits and artwork at this spectacular visitor centre, but the highlight is the picture window looking out on Mt Cook itself.
-If you are planning on doing any of the walks or tramps in the national park, make sure you stop at the visitor centre for more information.
+Open daily with free entry, you can easily spend 20-30 minutes taking in the information exhibits and artwork at this spectacular visitor centre.
+If you are planning on doing any of the long walks or tramps in the national park, make sure you stop at the visitor centre for more information before you head off.

 After tackling the hiking trails, you’ll no doubt have worked up a serious appetite.
 Fortunately, Mt Cook Village has some great options to satisfy even the hungriest hiker.
 Added bonus: all feature stunning views of the mountains.

-If you’re too tired to cook, the Chamois Bar & Grill at Mt Cook Lodge is your go-to for a selection of tasty pub-style fare.
+The Chamois Bar & Grill at Mt Cook Lodge (where we stay) is your go-to for a selection of tasty pub-style fare.
 They offer an assortment of burgers, fish and chips, pizza and grilled favourites, as well as a full service bar to wash it all down.

 If you venture up to the visitor centre, right next door you’ll find the Old Mountaineers Café with a generous menu featuring locally sourced organic and free-range produce.
 It also holds the distinction of being the only establishment within Mt Cook Village opened by Sir Edmund Hillary himself.

 If you’re after something more upscale, head inside The Hermitage Hotel for a wide variety of excellent dining options to suit any occasion, including a café, bar, set menu restaurant, and buffet that’s open for breakfast, lunch and dinner.